core

 Harvester

-pdf=False, image=False, include_linebreaks=False, max=None)
+image=False, include_linebreaks=False, maximum=None)

 Harvest large quantities of digitised newspaper articles from Trove.
+Note that you must supply either query_params and key or config_file.

 Parameters:

-• query_params [required, dictionary of parameters]
+• query_params [optional, dictionary of parameters]

 • data_dir [optional, directory for harvests, string]